 Tell me by now you haven’t grasped that everything happens in Vegas?
 Head up to the North end of the strip to Circus Circus, one of the real OG’s of Las Vegas.
 Head into the big top and watch as acts fly through the air with the greatest of ease.
 The world’s largest permanent circus highlights the centre stage of the Carnival Midway daily to showcase the best of their circus performers.

-With the circus performances absolutely free you can be charmed and entertained from
+With the circus performances absolutely free you can be charmed and entertained from 11:30am daily regardless if you’re a hotel guest or just visiting.

 Their world-class acts in the big top include;